raspberrypi/debugprobe/README.md

 Normally the requested frequency is rounded down according to the possible values from above.
 But if the specified frequency is completely out of range, the allowed maximum SWD frequency of the RP2040 is used, which is 24MHz.

-Actually usable frequency depends on cabling.
-For instance my setup runs best with 12500kHz.
-Above performance degrades due to communication errors between probe and target.
+Actually usable frequency depends on cabling and the DAP speed.
+If the DAP cannot access memory with speed determined by the host, it responds with WAIT and the host needs to retry.

+Effects of cabling should be clear: the longer the cables plus some more effects, the worse the signals.
+Which effectively means slowing down clock frequency is required to get the data transported.

 ## MSC - Mass Storage Device Class